gauthambekal93/model_based_rl/bestest_hydronic_heat_pump/dynamic_electricity_pricing/readme.txt

 Experiment_V6:
 This experiment uses policy agent and the learnt env model from dynamic pricing scenario for sparse rewards on constant pricing scenario.
 Here the sparse reward is every 20th time step

+Experiment_V7:
+This experiment uses policy agent and the learnt env model from dynamic pricing scenario for sparse rewards on constant pricing scenario.
+Here the sparse reward is every 50th time step
+The learning rate is reduced to 0.0001